crossover_chick: Victor sitting in a coffin looking depressed (CB: I has a sad :()

 Before going back to interviewing the bear, because NPC idle animations wait for no man.
 XD Oh Volo...I look forward to seeing you again, once we discover how much trouble your “quick tongue” has gotten you into…

-E) Having met everyone’s favorite Ridiculous Wizard (and yes, as I understand it, Volo IS a wizard, despite the bard get-up), it was time to get a move on and find Arabella!
+E) Having met everyone’s favorite Ridiculous Wizard (and yes, as I understand it, Volo IS a Wizard, despite the Bard get-up), it was time to get a move on and find Arabella!
 Smiler and company thus circled the grove, going past Tuffet the bear sleeping at the bottom of a ladder, and a druid speaking to a blue jay on a perch, before spotting a stone door that seemed to lead inside.
 The group thus proceeded through it –

 And was rewarded with the sounds of a woman clearly menacing a child and declaring that she would make her an example to the others.
 Yup, found Kagha and Arabella!
 Smiler led everyone forward, to see Kagha standing with the terrified little Arabella and another druid, Rath, in the center of the room, with her venomous snake, Teela, slithering around the central altar, menacing poor Arabella with her fangs.
-Arabella was tearfully saying she was sorry, while Rath furiously said that what Kagha was doing was madness, and that Arabella was just a – only for Kagha to cut him off with “A what, Rath?
+Arabella was tearfully saying she was sorry, while Rath was furiously declaring that what Kagha was doing was madness, and that Arabella was just a – only for Kagha to cut him off with “A what, Rath?
 A thief?
 A poison?
 A threat?” before declaring that she would “imprison the devil” –

 Leaving changing her mind up to Smiler!
 Fortunately, they had a nice bit of Bardic Persuasion up their sleeve to try: “Silvanus was more concerned with ‘nobly sown seeds’ than punishing children, was He not?”
 The DC for it was 15, but Smiler was not only willing to get Shadowheart to cast Guidance, but also to cast Friends upon Kagha for advantage on the roll –

-And that paid off, as one of said rolls was a 19, boosted to 28 with all their bonuses!
+And that paid off, as one of said rolls was a 19, which ended up boosted to 28 with all their bonuses!
 Kagha thus bowed to “the words of the Treefather, spoken plain” and called off Teela, before telling Arabella, “Out, thief.
 My grace has its limits.”
 Arabella promptly scarpered, out past the party back to her parents –

 F) Having successfully rescued Arabella, it was time to see why Kagha had wanted to see Smiler and their team in the first place – but before I could start that conversation, I noticed that both Shadowheart AND Gale had exclamation points over their head.
 Sensing plot-important conversations, and only too happy to make the First Bitch wait, Smiler turned to Shadowheart –